 Approximately two to three weeks after the deadline, NEH will email your letter writers, asking them to submit their letters online.
-Letters should be submitted online not later than May 5, 2021.
+Letters should be submitted online not later than May 5, 2021 (for proposals submitted for the April 14, 2021, deadline) or May 11, 2022 (for proposals submitted for the 2022 deadline).